How To Clean and Cook Mussels

 If you’re wondering how to cook mussels, then you’re in the right place.
 Maybe you’ve heard the term “de-beard” but have no idea what that means.
 Good news: Today I have a complete primer on the easiest way to steam fresh mussels.
-In this post I will teach you how to prepare them with details on how to store them, de-bearding and cleaning plus an easy and tasty recipe for Mussels with Apples and Bacon made without wine.
+In this post I will teach you how to prepare them with details on how to store them, de-bearding and cleaning plus an easy and tasty recipe for Steamed Mussels with Apples and Bacon.

 I originally shared this guide to cooking Steamed Mussels on December 17th, 2018.
 I have updated some of the text and photos to share it with you again today.